Lanred-Dev/extro/README.md

 python -m build
 ```

-### Building native extensions separately from wheel
+### Building C++ extensions separately from the wheel

-If you want to build the C++ extensions separately from the Python wheel, you can do so using CMake and nanobind.
+If you want to build the C++ extensions separately from the `.whl`, you can do so using CMake and nanobind.

 1. Install nanobind: